dpc10ster/RJafroc/README.md

 ```
 * Thats it! `RJafroc` has been installed to your computer and is visible to any other `R` project in any directory.
 * You will not need to access the `RJafroc` folder again (unless you reinstall a new version of the software).
+* Do not write any of your files to the `RJafroc` directory!
 * All necessary files of the installation are in a hidden directory that you do not normally need to worry about.
-* Create an empty directory, e.g., `myProject`.
+* Create an empty directory, e.g., `myProject`, outside of the `RJafroc` folder.
 In my computer it is `/Users/Dev/Downloads/myProject`.
 * Starting from `RStudio` > `File` > `New Project` > `Existing Directory` > `myProject` > `Create Project`.
 * Oila!
 You should see `myProject.RProj` in the Files menu.
 * Click on `Packages` and scroll down to find `RJafroc`, and check the box next to it.
 This results in `RJafroc` being loaded to the current workspace.
 The following line appears in the Console window (this is the hidden directory referrred to above).